JizongL/movie-app/README.md

 The recommand way to run this project is by using `docker-compose up`, make sure you have [installed docker](https://www.docker.com/?utm_source=google&utm_medium=cpc&utm_campaign=dockerhomepage&utm_content=namer&utm_term=dockerhomepage&utm_budget=growth&gclid=Cj0KCQiAhMOMBhDhARIsAPVml-EL5wV4L0a85P7lPdSyg_CBr8TUYGK_BLEL2L3f9iLd2MpCJWGj9sMaAjOnEALw_wcB), and configured it properly, you can read [this](https://docs.docker.com/desktop/mac/install/) for more details.

-Once Docker is ready, you must run `yarn install-all` to install the dependencies before you can run `docker-compose up` in the root directory or the docker build will fail.
+Once Docker is ready, you must run `yarn` to install the dependencies before you can run `docker-compose up` in the root directory or the docker build will fail.
 After docker build is sucessful it will create an image and container and build the cilent and start the nodejs server inside the container. it's mapped to the port `5000` in the host so you can access the application in the browers with `localhost:5000`

 ## API endpoints